 In this short, accessible book, leading democratic theorist Jason Brennan guides readers through the evolution of the concept of democracy and actual democratic practice over time to help them understand the foundations of this longstanding and yet newly fragile political system.

 This witty and highly relevant annotation of our founding document is the go-to guide to how our government really works (or is supposed to work).
-Written by political savant and entertainment veteran, Ben Sheehan, and vetted for accuracy by experts in the field of constitutional law, this is an entertaining and accessible guide that explains what the Constitution actually lays out.
+This is an entertaining and accessible guide that explains what the Constitution actually lays out.

 A compelling exploration of concrete strategies to reduce partisan animosity.
-This book shows that it is possible to help partisans reframe the lens through which they evaluate the out-party by priming commonalities--specifically, shared identities outside of politics, cross-party friendships, and common issue positions and values identified through civil cross-party dialogue.
+It is possible to help partisans reframe the lens through which they evaluate the out-party by priming commonalities--specifically, shared identities outside of politics, cross-party friendships, and common issue values identified through civil cross-party dialogue.

 Search for more print books and ebooks.